Painful Urination After Sex: What Does it Mean?

 The doctor needs to adjust the treatment first.
 As you manage the underlying condition, you will also be able to treat painful urination after ejaculating.

-When to see a doctor
+When to see a doctor for pain peeing after ejaculation

 In most cases, painful urination after ejaculating happens once or twice and goes away within 2 days, then most people can manage it at home.
-However, if painful urination after ejaculation is persistent without being able to identify the reasons, it’s important to see a doctor.

-• If the pain worsens
+• The pain worsens

 Prostate problems